- Published on

 The Privilege Problem

-, all FileIO attempts failed silently.
-Reading /jail.py
+After successfully constructing /flag.txt, all FileIO attempts failed silently.
+Reading /jail.py revealed why:

 def safe_user_input():